vertica/vertica-kubernetes/DEVELOPER.md

 kind-registry
 ```

 > **NOTE**: If you forgot the cluster name, run Kind directly to return all installed clusters.
-You must add Kind to your path:
+You must add `kind` to your path:
 >
 > ```shell
 > PATH=$PATH:path/to/vertica-kubernetes/bin/kind